 Best Immersion-Based : Rosetta Stone

-With courses in more than 30 languages, Rosetta Stone is one of the best-known language-learning programs out there.
+With courses in 25 languages, Rosetta Stone is one of the best-known language-learning programs out there.

 Its methodology involves an immersive curriculum that aims to replicate a naturalistic approach to learning languages, based on real conversations.
 You can access lessons on your desktop or mobile device, and work at your own pace.

 In addition to the lessons, you get a phrasebook, stories, an audio companion, and instant feedback using speech recognition technology to work on your pronunciation.
 Also, there's a premium feature that includes live tutoring.

 The cost for Rosetta Stone varies depending on the package you decide to purchase, and whether you want to have access to just Spanish or other languages.
 The best deal is a lifetime package of unlimited languages for about $299, though discounts are often available.

 Rosetta Stone is a great option if you’re interested in learning more than one language and willing to make a large one-time investment.